-Deep Dive into running Hyper Parameter Optimization on AWS SageMaker#
+Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 Hyper Parameter Optimization (HPO) improves model quality by searching over hyperparameters, parameters not typically learned during the training process but rather values that control the learning process itself (e.g., model size/capacity).
 This search can significantly boost model quality relative to default settings and non-expert tuning; however, HPO can take a very long time on a non-accelerated platform.
 In this notebook, we containerize a RAPIDS workflow and run Bring-Your-Own-Container SageMaker HPO to show how we can overcome the computational complexity of model search.